Minds Feed Widget for Website. No-code, Open-Source - Poper

 Encrypted Minds Chat and the privacy layer

 Beyond the public feed, Minds operates Minds Chat, an end-to-end encrypted direct message system built on the Matrix protocol.
 Encrypted DMs are not embeddable for obvious privacy reasons, but the existence of the layer matters for how a Minds embed reads on a brand site.
 Independent journalists and source-protective publishers often pair a public Minds feed embed with a published Minds Chat handle so readers can move the conversation off-platform without trusting an unencrypted DM channel.
-The combination of a public feed (verifiable engagement, token rewards, AGPL backbone) and an encrypted side channel (matrix-grade protection for source communications) is one of the practical reasons investigative writers and human rights workers use the platform.
-The widget surfaces only public content, but it can include a configurable footer linking to your Minds Chat handle, your matrix.minds.com identifier, or a contact card, so the embed becomes the entry point to a privacy-focused communication chain rather than a dead end.
+The combination of a public feed (open API, AGPL backbone) and an encrypted side channel (Matrix-grade protection for source communications) is one of the practical reasons investigative writers and human rights workers use the platform.
+The Poper widget surfaces only public content; you would publish your Minds Chat handle or matrix.minds.com identifier elsewhere on your page, with the embedded feed acting as the visible proof-of-life that makes readers seek out that channel.
 Matrix-protocol DMs offer a quality of protection that mainstream social DM systems do not match: messages are encrypted client-to-client with keys the platform itself cannot read, and the protocol is interoperable with self-hosted Matrix servers (Synapse, Dendrite) for organizations that want to host their own infrastructure.
-For human rights groups, NGOs, and investigative newsrooms, that level of source protection is a baseline requirement, and a public Minds embed that links to the encrypted side channel is a far more useful brand surface than a public Twitter or X embed that funnels readers into an unencrypted DM inbox.
+For human rights groups, NGOs, and investigative newsrooms, that level of source protection is a baseline requirement, and a public Minds embed alongside a link to the encrypted side channel is a far more useful brand surface than a public Twitter or X embed that funnels readers into an unencrypted DM inbox.

 05